Congrats to Brooklyn Half Finishers! Track/compare your splits and claim your finisher badges now!

 Start/end of P.E. • School-wide fitness day or fitness hour • After school/class

 Create a course schedule if you have limited space with several classes and/or Session Leaders using it.
-Assign specific time slots for each group, or post a schedule with available times and locations and ask Session Leaders to sign up for time slots.
+Assign specific time slots for each group, or post a schedule with available times and locations and ask Program Assistants to sign up for time slots.

-School staff can assist a Site Coordinator in many ways, the best of which is to become a Session Leader.
-Session Leaders supervise running sessions and enter data, and each receives his or her own account in the Mighty Milers Database, as well as a T-shirt!
+School staff can assist Program Leads in many ways, the best of which is to become a Program Assistant.
+Program Assistants supervise running sessions and enter data, and each receives his or her own account in STRIDES.
+Staff who run with the kids can join Teacher Tracking, enter mileage into STRIDES and earn a t-shirt and medals.

 Schedule time at an all-staff meeting or set up a meeting to tell your co-workers about Mighty Milers.
-Show them the motivational DVD from the Kit and ask them to join as Session Leaders.
-If some co-workers can't commit to being Session Leaders, encourage them to assist in other ways:
+If some co-workers can't commit to being Program Assistants, encourage them to assist in other ways such as:

 If you can’t schedule or speak at a staff meeting, send an e-mail explaining Mighty Milers and the type of support you’re looking for.
 It’s easier for people to respond if they know exactly what you need.
 Send them to the Mighty Milers website so they can learn more about the program.

 Whether your program is mandatory or voluntary, get the kids excited about being Mighty Milers.
 Plan a school-wide assembly or a series of small class introductions.
-While the program can be explained in just a few minutes, build anticipation by showing kids the sample incentives, screening the motivational DVD from your Kit, and planning a running-based kick-off event.
-You may also want to include an overview of when and where students will run; a discussion of individual, class, and school/organization goals; a display explaining Mileage Meters; and an introduction to the Mighty Milers Database, including distribution of usernames and passwords.
+While the program can be explained in just a few minutes, build anticipation by showing kids the incentive plan, screening the online motivational video, and planning a running-based kick-off event.
+You may also want to include an overview of when and where students will run; a discussion of individual, class, and school/organization goals; a display explaining Mileage Meters.

-STRIDES is the name of Mighty Milers' online management platform.
+STRIDES is the name of the Mighty Milers' online tracking platform.
 It's used to track the students' progress in the program and automatically triggers shipments of incentives to schools when milestones are met.

-We have created a Quick Start Guide to help you set up your STRIDES account, create classes, add students, record progress, and many other common tasks.
-Please download it and keep it handy for reference:
+We have created a Quick Start Guide to help you set up your STRIDES account, create groups, add students, record progress, and many other common tasks.

 Review your profile upon first signing in.
 Make sure the correct contact information and school address is listed so you receive all materials and incentives promptly.
 You may also change your username and password here.